Laidlaw Leadership and Research Programme Apply for the Laidlaw Programme

 - Pre-defined research pathway

-Self-defined research pathway
+The self-defined research pathway

 Choose this option if you want to design an original research proposal.
-You’ll need to consider the following:

-- Your project must produce real-world impact beyond research outcomes.
+- your project must produce real-world impact beyond research outcomes.

-- You may need an ethical review if your research has ethical implications, for example, research involving human participants or personal data.
+- you may need an ethical review if your research has ethical implications, for example, research involving human participants or personal data.
 This can take up to six weeks to complete.
 Learn more about ethical reviews.

-- You’ll need to agree and confirm support from an academic project supervisor.
+- you’ll need to agree and confirm support from an academic project supervisor.

 Pre-defined research pathway

-Step two: Complete your application
+Step two: Prepare and complete your application

-- why the project interests you
+- Why the project interests you

-- why you’re interested in the Laidlaw Programme
+- Why you’re interested in the Laidlaw Programme

-- what qualities and experience enable you to complete both.
+- What qualities and experience enable you to complete both.

 For the pre-defined research pathway, your personal tutor or academic representative must complete a statement confirming your suitability for the programme.